moxystudio/rfcs-oss/rfcs/0004-eslint-config-import.md

         // 5. "index" of the current directory import main from './';
         ```
-    - within each group, we can sort by alphabetical order by using: `'import/order': [1, { 'alphabetize': { 'order': 'asc' } }]`
-        Example:
-        ```js
-        import fs from 'fs';
-        import path from 'path';

-        import classnames from 'classnames';
-        import PropTypes from 'prop-types';
-        import React from 'react';

-        import b from '../../../b';
-        import a from '../a';
-        ```

-        We also benefit from this rule by having a sorting of relative imports by folder depth as a side effect as noted in the previous example by the order of the `b` and the `a` import.
     - force a new line between each import group with `'import/order': [1, { 'newlines-between': 'always' }]`
         Example:
         ```js